 - Sloping: this system requires the angled cutting of the trench walls away from the trench itself so that the trench cannot collapse inwards;

 - Shielding: similar to the shoring technique, this involves using trench boxes or other types of supports to protect workers from cave-ins.

 When workplace accidents happen, the last thing you need is something else to worry about.
 In times like these, you need to be able to turn to someone you can trust for effective and efficient advice about your rights and responsibilities.
-The legal professionals at Bader Law Firm, LLC work exclusively with workers’ compensation issues and are ready to help you when you have been hurt on the job.
+The legal professionals at Bader Scott Injury Lawyers work exclusively with workers’ compensation issues and are ready to help you when you have been hurt on the job.
 Contact our Atlanta workers’ compensation lawyers today online to schedule your free, no obligation appointment.
 Let us help you take control of your situation and fight for the relief you are entitled to receive.